slashml/magemaker_docs/README.md

 ## Using Magemaker

-### Deploying models from dropdown
+### Interactive deployment

-When you run `magemaker` comamnd it will give you an interactive menu to deploy models.
-You can choose from a dropdown of models to deploy.
+Run `magemaker` to access an interactive menu where you can:

-#### Deploying Hugging Face models
+* Choose your cloud provider
-If you're deploying with Hugging Face, copy/paste the full model name from Hugging Face.
-For example, `google-bert/bert-base-uncased`.
-Note that you’ll need larger, more expensive instance types in order to run bigger models.
-It takes anywhere from 2 minutes (for smaller models) to 10+ minutes (for large models) to spin up the instance with your model.
+* Select from available models

-#### Deploying Sagemaker models
+* Configure deployment settings
-If you are deploying a Sagemaker model, select a framework and search from a model.
-If you a deploying a custom model, provide either a valid S3 path or a local path (and the tool will automatically upload it for you).
-Once deployed, we will generate a YAML file with the deployment and model in the `CONFIG_DIR=.magemaker_config` folder.
-You can modify the path to this folder by setting the `CONFIG_DIR` environment variable.
+* Monitor deployment progress

-#### Deploy using a yaml file
+#### YAML-based Deployment
-We recommend deploying through a yaml file for reproducability and IAC.
-From the cli, you can deploy a model without going through all the menus.
-You can even integrate us with your Github Actions to deploy on PR merge.
-Deploy via YAML files simply by passing the `--deploy` option with local path like so:
+For reproducible deployments, use YAML configuration:

 ```
 magemaker --deploy .magemaker_config/bert-base-uncased.yaml
 ```

-Following is a sample yaml file for deploying a model the same google bert model mentioned above:
+Following is a sample yaml file for deploying a model the same google bert model mentioned above to AWS:

 ```yaml
 deployment: !Deployment